Frequently Asked Questions

 Is Jim Brodie your alternate ego?

 There is some overlap.
 We've lived through many of the same things.
 We've been to the same places.
 I speak Japanese.
 He speaks Japanese.
 I've spent years in Japan.
-I've met yakuza and politicians and the spies (including a spy very much like the one who appears in the second book, Tokyo Kill, and again in the as-yet-untitled fourth book).
+I've met yakuza and politicians and the spies (including a spy very much like the one who appears in the second book, Tokyo Kill, and is a featured player in The Spy Across the Table).

 I've met hundreds of artists and craftspeople and art dealers and others entrenched in the world of Japanese art.
 I've been allowed behind closed doors, beyond which most foreigners and Japanese are excluded.
 I only rarely get threatened or a gun pulled in my face.
 (The first in Japan, the second in Istanbul.)
 Over the years, I've absorbed a tremendous amount of information about Japan and Asia.
 For his part, Brodie knows as much about Japanese art and culture as I do.
 Where we disagree is which of us speaks better Japanese.
 The argument is ongoing.